 You are here

-The Colorado Library Law provides a legal framework for library operations and responsibilities including the role of the Colorado State Library.
-Other Colorado Statutes can be viewed at http://www.leg.state.co.us/.
+Colorado Library Law (C.R.S.
+24-90-100+) provides a legal framework for library operations and responsibilities including the role of the Colorado State Library.
+This page provides a rough, non-legal summary of the statute language.
+View the complete Colorado Library Law.

 - Make reasonable rules and regulations for the administration of the provisions of the law